 The Supreme Court has found laws requiring a spouse's consent for an abortion to be unconstitutional.
 In Planned Parenthood v.
 Danforth, the Court reasoned that a husband's refusal to consent would in effect veto a woman's choice to terminate a pregnancy.
 While both prospective fathers and pregnant women have an interest in the decision, when the two disagree, only one partner's position can prevail.
 According to the Court, since the woman actually carries the pregnancy, "the balance weighs in her favor," preventing the husband from vetoing her choice.

 The Supreme Court addressed this question in Planned Parenthood v.
-Casey and found that the father does not have a legal right to be notified of an abortion.
-While most women discuss an abortion with their partners, those who do not were much more likely to be in abusive relationships, according to the Court.
+Casey and found that such a law was unconstitutional.
+While most women discuss an abortion with their partners, those who don’t were much more likely to be in abusive relationships, according to the Court.
 The Supreme Court saw spousal notification requirements as placing an undue burden on women who may fear for their safety, or that of their children.

-Disclaiming Fatherhood, or "Financial Abortion"
+Opting Out of Fatherhood, or "Financial Abortions"

-Currently, there is no right to "financial abortion," or to disclaim fatherhood.
+Currently, there is no right to a "financial abortion," or to opt out of fatherhood.
 In one well-publicized case, a father in Michigan objected to child support payments when his ex-partner gave birth after knowing he did not want children.
 The court rejected his argument that, since a woman may avoid motherhood through abortion, the man had a right to disclaim responsibility for a child born against his wishes.
 The court saw the question not as one of the father's interests versus the mother's, but of the child's right to parental support.
 Once a child is born, the parents were responsible for its support and education.

 Private Agreements Between Partners

-Remember that a father may be able to come to agreement with his pregnant partner outside of the court system if he would like her to keep the child.
+Remember that a father may be able to come to agreement with his pregnant partner outside of the court system if he would like her to keep the baby.
 If a prospective mother seeks to abort a pregnancy against a father's wishes, an attorney may be able to draft an agreement where the father agrees to pay the costs of pregnancy and obtain full custody after birth.

 Even though prospective fathers are not physically invested in the pregnancy and birth of their child, they still may have rights when it comes to their unborn child.
-If you have questions about your rights and responsibilities as a prospective father, whether or not it's in the context of an abortion, you may want to contact a family law attorney near you to learn more.
+If you have questions about your rights and responsibilities as a prospective father, whether or not it's in the context of an abortion, you may wish to contact a family law attorney near you to learn more.